hunterhogan/fansiteSubmission/README.md

 fansiteSubmission
 =================

-Python wrapper for Tyrant Fansite deck simulation and submission
+This uses Python to connect Tyrant Optimize to the Fansite; it simulates submitted decks and returns the results

 ## Installation (Windows)

-* Download and install Python 2.7 from http://www.python.org/download/
+* Download and install Python 2.7.X (not version 3.X) from http://www.python.org/download/
-* Download the latest version of iteratedecks from http://www.hunterthinks.com/to/
+* Download the latest version of Tyrant Optimize from http://www.hunterthinks.com/to/
-* Download the fansiteSubmission source from https://nodeload.github.com/andor9/fansiteSubmission/zip/master
+* Download the fansiteSubmission source code.
+Look for the "Download Zip" button.
+* Put the source code in folder named "fansiteSubmission-master"
-* Put the fansiteSubmission folder inside of the tyrant_optimize folder
+* The fansiteSubmission-master folder must be in the tyrant_optimize folder

 ## Running for the first time

 * Open a command prompt (Start -> Cmd)
 * cd into the tyrant_optimize folder
-* Call "fansiteSubmission-master\fansiteSims.py
+* Call "fansiteSubmission-master\fansiteSims.py"
-* It should create a fansite_config.txt file inside of your tyrant_optimize folder
+* It will create a file, fansite_config.txt, in the tyrant_optimize folder
-* Open this file and add your simulator token
+* Open fansite_config.txt, and add your simulator token from the Fansite
-* Run fansiteSims.py again and it should automatically connect to the fansite and start simulating decks
+* Run fansiteSubmission-master\fansiteSims.py again and it will connect to the Fansite
+* If you do not have the latest XML files, the submission tool will prompt you to update the XML files

+## Using fansiteSubmission
+* From the tyrant_optimize folder, run fansiteSubmission-master\fansiteSims.py
+* The program will download 50 decks, simulate them, return the results, and STOP
+* To continuously run fansiteSubmission, type fansiteSubmission-master\fansiteSims.py --runForever
+* To stop the fansiteSubmission program, press Ctrl+C